 Back in early November, a date of November 29 – December 1 was picked.
 The permit was submitted and the site was reserved.

-November 26, 2010 my daughter and I took the boat out – to make sure that it would run ok for the camping trip, and to check on the site my buddy and I were going to be using.
+My daughter and I took the boat out to make sure that it would run ok for the camping trip, and to check on the site my buddy and I were going to be using.
 The site we had reserved was occupied on November 26th so my daughter and I could not stop and take a look at it.
-So we just turned around, and headed back home.
+We just turned around, and headed back home.
 The boat ran fine, so there were no worries there.

 Primitive Campsite List